Nobby-code/airbnb-clone-project/README.md

 The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
 It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security.
 This project enables the developers to understand complex architectures, workflows, and collaborative team dynamics while building a scalable web application.

 **Team Roles**
-- Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
+- **Backend Developer**: Responsible for implementing API endpoints, database schemas, and business logic.
-- Database Administrator: Manages database design, indexing, and optimizations.
+- **Database Administrator**: Manages database design, indexing, and optimizations.
-- DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
+- **DevOps Engineer**: Handles deployment, monitoring, and scaling of the backend services.
-- QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.
+- **QA Engineer**: Ensures the backend functionalities are thoroughly tested and meet quality standards.

 **Technology Stack**
 - **Django**: A high-level Python web framework used for building the RESTful API.